ChimeraTK/Watchdog/README.md

 ## Details about the watchdog server and its operation

 Before starting the watchdog server the number of processes to be controlled needs to be fixed.
-This is done by modifying the config file `WatchdogServer_processes.xml` (installed in `/etc/chimeratk/watchdog-server/`).
+This is done by modifying the config file `WatchdogServerConfig.xml` (installed in `/etc/chimeratk/watchdog-server/`).
 Here you only need to give a name to the process to be added.
 All process specific settings are done via the watchdog server when it is started.

 In the server settings you can set a path (`SetPath`), where to execute the program specified in the CMD variable.
 You can also append command line arguments to the commad set in `SetCMD`.
 In order to add environment settings use `SetEnvironment`, e.g. `"ENSHOST=localhost"`.
 Separate multiple variables in the environment with a comma and multiple entries per variable with a colon, e.g. `"ENSHOST=localhost,PYTHONPATH=/locationA:/locationB"`.